Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 8. Write coin detection program program body
 9. Count coins using the calibration and coin detection programs!

 The big picture is we will be creating two programs, a calibration program and a coin counting program.
 The calibration program will be run first and generate files with data about each coin type.
-The main program will then open these files and use this data to identify which coin is which, and finally to find the total value of all the coins.
-(Users can skip the calibration step, and write in the parameters you want manually in the coin counting program.)
+The main program will then open these files and use this data to identify coin types, and finally to find the total value of all the coins.
+(Users can skip the calibration step, and write in the parameters manually in the coin counting program.)

+You can follow along by [downloading the code](https://github.com/Me-ghana/Coin-Counter) for both the Calibration and Counting program.
 If you run into any issues, scroll down to check out some tourbleshooting tips!

 ### Step 1: Read in our image
 Step 1 is pretty simple if you are using the JeVois.
 If you want to learn more about the built-in JeVois functions, check out the helpful [JeVois Programming Tutorials](http://jevois.org/tutorials/ProgrammerTutorials.html).
 If you are using a different video stream, read in a single image and store it as "img".